adriancierpka/ChillImport-1/README.md

 The easiest way to obtain and run the software is docker:\
 <https://hub.docker.com/r/fraunhoferiosb/chillimport>

+If you've Docker installed, simply run `docker run -p 8000:8000 fraunhoferiosb/chillimport` and you can access ChillImport on [http://localhost:8000](http://localhost:8000).

 ## Setup

 Before starting the software you have to create an environment-variable